Carl-4000/Springboard_Intro_To_Data_Science_Thesis_Project_Repository/README.md

 <h2>2.
 Author Comment:</h2>

-This repository contains materials towards the completion of Carl Larson's introductory data science course capstone with Springboard, with mentor Ryszard Czermiński.
+This repository contains materials towards the completion of Carl Larson's introductory data science course capstone with Springboard, with special thanks to mentor Ryszard Czermiński.

 - <a href="https://medium.com/@premiumwordsmith/visualizing-basketball-end-games-c8fdd4d757e2">A blog write-up is also hosted at Medium (roughly a 15 minute read).</a>